About the Michigan Knights of the Highway

 The Michigan Knights has hosted 35 G.L.A.S.S.
 Rallies.
-However, the Michigan Knights will not be hosting any future Area rallies.
+However, the Great Lake Motorcoach Association Inc. (GLAMA) will be hosting future GLAMARAMA Area rallies.

 In 2010, the Knights celebrated their 45th year as an FMCA chapter and will celebrating their 50th year as an FMCA Chapter in 2015.

 As of 10/21/2016, we have about 61 family members.
 If you are interested in joining our FMCA chapter, please Click Here.